| Implications

 and large scale energy conservation measures would need to

-The traditional image of the diesel as a dirty smoke billowing
+be implemented.
+Emissions The traditional image of the diesel as a dirty smoke billowing

 engine is being dispelled by rapid developments in diesel